John Crosbie: Early life

-Born in pre-Confederation St. John's, Newfoundland, he was the son of Jessie (Carnell) and Chesley Crosbie, and the grandson of Sir John Chalker Crosbie, the latter two were both prominent businessmen.
+Born in the pre-confederation St. John's, Newfoundland.
+He was the son of Jessie (Carnell) and Chesley Crosbie, and grandson of Sir John Chalker Crosbie.
 His father was leader of the Economic Union Party in the 1940s and a leading opponent of the campaign for Newfoundland to join Canadian Confederation.
+His grandfather served briefly as Prime Minister of the Dominion.

 Crosbie's early education was in local schools and at St. Andrew's College, Aurora, Ontario.
 He went on to study political science and economics at Queen's University, Kingston, Ontario, where he graduated with first-class honours and won the University Medal in political science.

 Crosbie went on to study law at Dalhousie Law School in Halifax, Nova Scotia graduating in 1956 as the University Medalist in Law.
 He was awarded the Viscount Bennett Scholarship by the Canadian Bar Association as the outstanding law student for that year.
 He undertook postgraduate studies at the Institute for Advanced Legal Studies of the University of London and the London School of Economics in 1956-1957, and was called to the Newfoundland Bar in 1957.
 He was awarded an honorary Doctor of Laws Degree by Dalhousie University in May 1984.